liquidprompt/liquidprompt/README.md

 and bring it back with `fg`), if there is any;
 * the number of attached running jobs (commands started with a `&`), if there is any;
+* a pair of square brackets, in blue if your current shell is running in a terminal multiplexer (screen or tmux);
 * the current user, in bold yellow if it is root, in light white if it is not the same as the login user;
 * a blue @ if the connection has X11 support;